 This is the most straightforward measure.
 You are probably doing it already.
 Basically you are just counting conversions here.

 - Are the incentives strong enough?
 Which CTA text works the best?

-When building LPs, have learning in mind.
-There is no sense in building something, that does not provide insights.
+When building lading pages, have learning in mind.
+There is no sense in building something, that does not provide insights when doing your landing page tracking.
 The speed with which you can make iterations and adaptations is one of the rare factors you have absolute control of – don’t throw it away!

 This blog is inspired by the work of the talented Maša Crnkovič.
 Check her out!

 Get some inspiration on the Principle Of Reciprocity In Landing Page Design and choose your favourite way to capture your customer’s attention.